 Further evidence of Razak’s disruptive character was shown, when a year later he was sent home from an Ivory Coast squad after fighting with fellow player Jean-Jacques Gosso.
 After that, he was only included in two more national team squads and hasn’t played for them since.

 Razak’s career was already starting to feel like a case of unfulfilled potential.
 He left City in 2013 and a move to then sugar daddy fuelled Anzhi in Russia followed.
 However, this ended after only a few months when the opportunity to return to England came about with West Ham the following January but he failed to make any kind of impact there.
-Subsequent short spells here, there and Doncaster followed and Razak is now attempting to rebuild his career in Sweden but since joining Gothenburg in January 2017 is now with his third Swedish top division team, the lesser known IK Sirius.
+Subsequent short spells here, there and Doncaster followed and Razak is now attempting to rebuild his career in Sweden but since joining Gothenburg in January 2017, he is now with his fourth Swedish club with the second tier outfit Örgryte IS.

-At the age of 25 there is still hope that Razak could return to a big European league once again to fulfil the potential that those such as Roberto Mancini saw of him as a teenager.
+At the age of 28 the hope that Razak could return to a big European league once again to fulfil the potential that those such as Roberto Mancini saw of him as a teenager, is dwindling.
 Maybe he’s learned from previous mistakes but you feel he may have burned too many bridges along the way for that to happen in England at least.